PlayXman/app-msa/README.md

     }
     ```

 > **INFO:** There are no test right now.
 This project is personal and kinda serves as a playground.
-I made the mistake creating ones before for PHP version and it only slowed me down.
+I made the mistake creating ones for PHP version before, and it only ended up killing all the fun.

 ### Graphical sources
 They can be found in `/_graphic` folder.